Measurement of $|V_{cb}|$ with $B_s^0 \to D_s^{(*)-} \mu^+ \nu_{\mu}$ decays: Formalism

 with the $\mathcal{H}_i$ and $k_i$ terms defined in Table~\ref{tab:angularTermsDst}.
 The helicity amplitudes are expressed by three form factors, $h_{A_1}(w)$, $R_1(w)$, and $R_2(w)$, as

 with $r=m_{\DS}/m_\B$ and

-The CLN parametrization uses dispersion relations and reinforced unitarity bounds based on Heavy Quark Effective Theory to derive simplified expressions for the form factors that are valid within approximately $2\%$~\cite{Caprini:1997mu}.
+The CLN parametrization uses dispersion relations and reinforced unitarity bounds based on Heavy Quark Effective Theory to derive simplified expressions for the form factors~\cite{Caprini:1997mu}.
 For the $\B\to\DS\mu\nu$ case, the three form factors are written as~\cite{Caprini:1997mu}